ImtiazKhanDS/notes/Fitness/Fitness.md

 5. Overcoming excuses
 6. Setup your environment for best results so that you reduce your external cues to distraction
 7. Will power is overrated, consistency is underrated
-8. Take baby-steps everyday to reach to your goals
+8. Take baby-steps everyday to reach to your goal
-9.